crossplane/docs/content/master/concepts/composition.md

 ### Composition Validation

-In order to notify users as soon as possible of any `Composition`'s misconfiguration, Crossplane deploys a `Validating Webhook`.
-By default, only "logical" checks are performed, enforcing requirements not encoded in the schema itself, but documented and assumed by Crossplane to hold at runtime.
+Crossplane uses a `Validating Webhook` to inform users of any potential misconfigurations in a `Composition` as early as possible.
+The default behavior of the webhook is to perform `logical checks` only, enforcing requirements that are not explicitly defined in the schema but are assumed to be hold at runtime.

+#### Experimental Validation With Schemas

-In addition to the above, experimental schema-aware validation can be enabled by setting the `--enable-composition-webhook-schema-validation` feature flag.
-This will validate the given Composition at deploy time against the available schemas, e.g. fieldPaths are valid and source and destination types match in patches.
-Two modes are available for it and can be set through the `crossplane.io/composition-validation-mode` annotation on the Composition:
+Crossplane provides experimental schema-aware validation that can be enabled through the `--enable-composition-webhook-schema-validation` feature flag.
+This will enable Composition validation against available schemas in the Cluster, ensuring, for example, that fieldPaths are valid and source and destination types match taking into account provided transforms too.

+The `crossplane.io/composition-validation-mode` annotation on the Composition allows to set one of two modes for schema validation:

+There are two modes of validation:
-- `strict`: if the required schemas are available, the Composition will be validated against them and any error will make it invalid, otherwise it will just error out straight away due to the missing requirement.
+-  `strict`: Compositions are validated against required schemas, and rejected if any error is found.
+If any of the required schemas is missing, the Composition will be directly rejected.
-- `loose` (default): if the required schemas are available, it will behave as in `strict` mode.
-Instead, if they are not available, schema validation will be skipped, emitting a warning to notify the users about it.
+-  `loose` (default): Same as `strict` mode, except that in case of missing required schemas, schema validation will be skipped emitting only a warning.

 See the dedicated [design document][validation-design-doc] for more information about future development around schema-aware validation.

+#### Disabling Webhooks

 Webhooks are enabled by default, but can be disabled by setting `webhooks.enabled` to `false` in the provided Helm Chart.